uselagoon/lagoon/docs/using_lagoon/drupal/lagoonize.md

 ### Remark to `.gitignore`

-Don't forget to make sure your `.gitignore` will allow you to commit the settings files (Drupal is shipped with `sites/*/settings*.php` and `sites/*/services*.yml` in .gitignore, remove that, as with Lagoon we don't ever have sensitive information in the Git Repo.)
+Don't forget to make sure your `.gitignore` will allow you to commit the settings files (Drupal is shipped with `sites/*/settings*.php` and `sites/*/services*.yml` in .gitignore, remove that, as with Lagoon we don't ever have sensitive information in the Git repository.)

 ### Remark to Webroot in Drupal 8